WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 In this shape_library.mat, I added some pointed models. (lct_normal1-6, lct_obese1-3)

-Result of the EIT_Run.m : Click [_HERE_](https://drive.google.com/file/d/1v4pvYWG3csWPQuZWVLxhNOmpaHonYyCy/view?usp=sharing) (Move to my personal Google drive, there's no result of Obese 2)
+Result of the EIT_Run.m : Click [_HERE_](https://drive.google.com/file/d/1v4pvYWG3csWPQuZWVLxhNOmpaHonYyCy/view?usp=sharing) (Move to my personal Google drive, there're no results of Normal 4-6 and Obese 2)

 ## Tips for Making New Thorax Shape in EIDORS